 A less often mentioned possible origin for the name of the mountain is that the name describes the mountain as having plenty of the bamboo variety known as "kawayang kiling" (Bambusa vulgaris Schrad).
 By this etymology, the mountain would have been named after the bamboo, and the lady named after the mountain.

 Maria Makiling is said to be responsible for protecting it's bounty and thus, is also a benefactor for the townspeople who depend on the mountain's resources.
 Legends do not clarify whether this spirit was named after the mountain or the mountain was named after her.
 And because this particular mountain belongs to the Laguna region, in addition to being a guardian of the mountain, some legends also identify the lake Laguna de Bay - and the fish caught from it - as part of her domain.

-"Bay" comes from the earlier form of the word "Ba'i"(pronounced bá-ê), a short form of "babaji" and the modern Tagalog word "babae" which means "woman or lady".Laguna de Bay either simply means Lake of the Woman or Lady of the Lake.There is a significant link between Maria Makiling and the mythical Ba'i.
+"Bay" comes from the earlier form of the word "Ba'i"(pronounced bá-ê), a short form of "babaji" and the modern Tagalog word "babae" which means "woman or lady".Laguna de Bay either simply means Lake of the Woman or Lady of the Lake, not to be confused with the Arthurian myth.
 When the lady of the lake also became associated with the nearby mountain, the common description of her became that of the 'Lady of the Mountain'.